CryptoLabInc/VectorDBBench/README_ENVECTOR.md

 - `--nlist`: Number of coarse clusters for IVF_FLAT
 - `--nprobe`: Number of clusters to scan during search for IVF_FLAT
 - `--train-centroids`: whether to use trained centroids for IVF_FLAT
-- `--centroids-path`: path to the trained centorids
+- `--centroids-path`: path to the trained centroids
 - `--is-vct`: whether to use VCT approach for IVF_GAS
 - `--vct-path`: path to the trained VCT metadata for IVF_GAS

 Benchmark Options:
-    follows convections of VectorDBBench,
+    follows conventions of VectorDBBench,
     see details in [VectorDBBench Options](https://github.com/zilliztech/VectorDBBench?tab=readme-ov-file#custom-dataset-for-performance-case)